-This Easy Au Gratin Potatoes and Ham recipe is perfect for the holidays, not only because it is delicious, but because it also solves the age-old question of what to do with all that leftover ham.
+This quick and Easy Au Gratin Potatoes and Ham recipe is perfect for the holidays, not only because it is delicious, but because it also solves the age-old question of what to do with all that leftover ham.

 I’m excited to share this cheesy dish of deliciousness, Easy Au Gratin Potatoes and Ham, which is a family favorite and fancy enough to serve guests.
 When my children were young, this was one of their favorite dishes, and I made it often.
 And, I still do, especially around the holidays when we are likely to have ham in the house.